WakiMak/trentent.github.io-forked/_posts/2013-02-27-click-the-pvs-target-device-optimizer-button-with-autoit.md

   - Provisioning Services
   - scripting
 ---
-Short but sweet script.Â Disappointing that Citrix doesn&#8217;t have a silent run switch for this application.
+Short but sweet script.Â Disappointing that Citrix doesn't have a silent run switch for this application.

 <pre class="lang:autoit decode:true ">;
 ; AutoIt Version: 3.0